trueos/trueos-docs/trueos-handbook/pico.rst

 |trpi|
 ******

+.. warning:: As a result to TrueOS using OpenRC, an update to these instructions, especially server initialization, is forthcoming.

 |trpi| is an initiative to connect multiple small ARM device thin
 clients to a single |trueos| system.
 Similar to the |sysadm| project,
 |trpi| utilizes two primary pieces of software: |pise| and |picl|.